Bridgewater’s breakout lifts Saints past Bucs 31-24

 EJECTION

-Buccaneers starting cornerback Carlton Davis was ejected in the second quarter for a heavy, blind-side helmet-to-helmet hit on Cook as the tight end attended to catch a pass in the right flat.
-Davis was assessed a 15-yard personal foul on the play and shortly after, officials deemed the hit flagrant enough to warrant disqualification.
-Davis’ ejection thinned the ranks of an already struggling secondary.
+Buccaneers starting cornerback Carlton Davis was ejected in the second quarter for a helmet-to-helmet hit on Cook as the tight end attempted to catch a pass.

+“I have no comment on the play.
+I just made a tackle,” Davis said.
+“However the refs seen it, that’s how they see it.”

-The Saints parlayed that first down into a 75-yard touchdown drive that ended with a 9-yard pass to Cook.
+The Saints parlayed the 15-yard penalty into a 75-yard touchdown drive that ended with a 9-yard pass to Cook.

 PASSING IT AROUND

-Saints coach Sean Payton found a variety of ways to move the ball through the air without Brees in the lineup.
 Bridgewater was just one of three players with a completion of at least 13 yards.
-During a pivotal scoring drive early in the fourth quarter, running back Alvin Kamara took a handoff from Bridgewater, ran laterally to his right and completed a 13-yard, first-down pass to tight end Josh Hill.
+During a scoring drive early in the fourth quarter, running back Alvin Kamara took a handoff from Bridgewater and completed a 13-yard, first-down pass to tight end Josh Hill.
 Earlier in the game, reserve QB and utility player Taysom Hill completed an 18-yard pass to Thomas.

 INJURIES